 Bradley Hopkins, Company85

-This model requires that data is not tied into siloes but made more easily accessible across functions, which means that a firm needs to take a strategic view of its objectives from front- to back-office and intelligently consider the ways in which the captured data can be applied to those objectives.
+This model requires that data is not tied into silos but made more easily accessible across functions, which means that a firm needs to take a strategic view of its objectives from front-to-back office and intelligently consider the ways in which the captured data can be applied to those objectives.

 Bradley Hopkins, Head of Data and Analytics Consulting at Company85, says “All of these entities within the business are pushing for similar strategic goals, whether that’s to increase competitor advantage, get more insight from their customer, or reduce operating costs.
 However, certain functions will be able to drive more value from certain data sources or certain types of automation.”